isomerpages/mindef-ndp2022/_about/stories.md

 surface, there is an immense amount of work under the surface.
 Strength, artistry, movement control, breath control and team work are required.
 The team has represented Singapore in numerous competitions to emerge as Gold medalists in 2015 & 2017.
-Click [here](https://www.youtube.com/watch?v=7hssohRs6FQ) to know more about the Singapore Synchronised Swimming Team.
+Click <a href="https://www.youtube.com/watch?v=7hssohRs6FQ">here</a> to know more about the Singapore Synchronised Swimming Team.
 </p>
             </td>
         </tr>